ivanlemeshev/dot/README.md

 # Personal dotfiles and scripts

 ⚠️ **Warning**: Use at your own risk.
-I recommend you read the code and understand what it does before running it.
+I recommend you read the code and understand what it does before running any script.

 ## Tmux

-When your run `tmux` first time, you need to press `Ctrl+Space I` to install plugins.
+When you run `tmux` first time, you need to press `Ctrl+Space I` to install plugins.